paulbradshaw/MED7373-Data-Journalism/js/counter.md

-# Chapter ?: Making a counter in JavaScript
+# Making a counter in JavaScript

 ![](images/applecounter.png)

 Counters are hugely useful in storytelling.
 Firstly, they can be used to introduce a sense of *tension* - after all, what can be more dramatic than a countdown clock?
 But secondly, they can also be used to *illustrate* something.
 Saying that a sportsperson earns a certain amount per hour is one thing, but *showing* those earnings piling up by the second is much more effective.
 There's a reason why dramatists and writers say "Show, don't tell".

-The data journalism outfit Ampp3d pioneered the use of counters in journalism.

-# ***ADD EXAMPLES***
+The data journalism outfit Ampp3d pioneered the use of counters in journalism, employing it in stories such as ‘Live counter: Watch how much NHS money is going into private hands’ (Cocco 2014), ‘Watch Wayne Rooney's earnings add up in real-time’ and ‘Watch how many foreigners enter the UK.
+Every.
+Single.
+Second.’ (now no longer online).
+The last example used multiple counters to illustrate how headline figures about the number of foreign visitors failed to mention that most of those visitors were tourists.
+While the counter for tourists moved quickly, the counter of migrants did not, because the numbers were much smaller.
+It was a clever way of putting figures into context.

 Creating a counter also helps you to understand some of the mathematical functions in JavaScript, data types, and how to create your own function.

-In this chapter we will make two types of counter: firstly, the *illustrative* type which shows an amount changing in real time; and then, the *countdown* type which shows time.
+In this tutorial we will make two types of counter: firstly, the *illustrative* type which shows an amount changing in real time; and then, the *countdown* type which shows time.
 This second type brings some additional challenges that will be useful to explore separately.

-A> ## Ingredients
-A>
-A> For this chapter you will need:
-A>
-A> *

 ## Interlude: code playgrounds

-In this chapter we're going to begin using a code 'playground'.
+In this tutorial we're going to use a code 'playground'.
 These are online services where you can try out code and see the results in front of you.
 Two of the best known code playgrounds are [Codepen](https://codepen.io/), and [JSFiddle](https://jsfiddle.net/) - both are very similar, but it's the former that we're going to use here.

 ### Getting started with Codepen